 For Love or Visa

-Lastly, if you moved here for love with an EU citizen, a civil wedding now will make all of your legal woes go away.
+Lastly, if you moved here for love with an EU citizen, a civil wedding now will make all of your legal woes go away and make you legally Viennese in no time.
 This is a path that many couples choose.
 A quick and dirty civil wedding gets the bureaucratic ball rolling ahead of an eventual “real” wedding, a few months or even a year later, to celebrate your commitment with family and friends.

 In many a Facebook group, there are blue-eyed posts asking for advice about how to move to Austria to join a significant other.
 The posters often assume that they can teach English or wait tables, which are not really legal options while getting their paperwork in order.
 Marriage is often not yet a topic of discussion in their relationship.
 The wave of disheartening comments drowns out any illusion of moving to Austria as an easy and fun adventure.

 The Long and Short

 It sounds difficult, because it is.
 But it’s not impossible.
 If you are in Vienna, the Magistratsabteilung 35, or MA35 for short, is the Viennese office where you submit your paperwork.
 If you are not based in Vienna, then check your nearest Municipal Authority, Bezirkshauptmannschaft, about when and where you can submit your paperwork, which often can be quicker than in Vienna itself.

 Ask anyone who has moved to Vienna without the help of diplomatic support and they’ll tell you at least one horror story about the MA35.
 But don’t be discouraged on your journey to become legally Viennese; if you are organized and prepare your documents well in advance, it will make your experience much easier.
 Be determined, friendly, thick-skinned and resilient.
 Vienna is worth it.